simgrid/simgrid/docs/source/Installing_SimGrid.rst

 NS3_HINT (empty by default)
   Alternative path into which ns-3 should be searched for.

+EIGEN3_HINT (empty by default)
+  Alternative path into which Eigen3 should be searched for.

 SIMGRID_PYTHON_LIBDIR (auto-detected)
   Where to install the Python module library.
 By default, it is set to the cmake Python3_SITEARCH variable if installing to /usr,